Skip to main content

 Obese — Class III40.0 and above

-Category names above are the standard WHO clinical labels, not value judgements.
-WHO cutpoints (25 / 30) were developed for European populations; East Asian populations show health risk at lower BMIs — WHO suggests 23 / 27.5 as Asian cutpoints.
+Category names above are the standard WHO clinical labels, not value judgments.
+WHO cutpoints (25 / 30) were developed for European populations; East Asian populations show health risk at lower BMIs.
+WHO suggests 23 / 27.5 as Asian cutpoints.

 How is BMI calculated?